worktheclock/replit.github.io/tutorials/17-predictive-text-engine.md

 ## Finding training text

 Our task now is to find some training text.
 Normally, your phone or Gmail would use your previous texts or emails as its training text.
 We're going to try something a little different, and see if our text engine can learn from reading books.
-They are easiliy availalble online at places like [Project Gutenburg](http://www.gutenberg.org).
+They are easily available online at places like [Project Gutenberg](http://www.gutenberg.org).
 You can just download some books in plain text (marked Plain Text UTF-8) from them.
 A good place to start is on the [Top Downloaded Page](http://www.gutenberg.org/browse/scores/top).

 Choose 3 or 4 books to download.
 This should give a good amount of text to learn from.
 Our autocomplete will choose words in the style of the books used, but this could be quite interesting You can get your texts written the way your favorite author would write them :).